MaxiMir/luggageOfKnowledge/JS/Notes/Functions.md

 assert.throws(
     () => {
       try {
-        throw new Error(); // even if there return statement } finally {
+        throw new Error() // even if there return statement } finally {
         finallyWasExecuted = true
       }